chocolacula/rb_tree/README.md

 Moreover it contains good comments which covers rotation and colorization.

-If you are not even one of my students but have troubles with understanding,
+If you're not even student but have troubles with understanding,
-feel free to contact me for more information and explanation.
+feel free to contact me for explanation.